arnhemcr/financial/README.md

 This Go module translates financial transactions from arbitrary [comma-separated values (CSV)] to a standard format.
-It allows transactions from account statements with a variety of CSV record formats to be merged for analysis and reporting.
+It allows transactions from account statements in a variety of CSV formats to be merged for analysis and reporting.

 ## Program csv2trn